What Is a Work Portfolio? (Plus How To Build One)

 4. Customize your portfolio

-Once you have a master copy of your work portfolio, you can customize it for specific job applications and interviews.
+Once you have a master copy of your work portfolio, customize it for specific job applications and interviews.
 Change your resume and skills pages to highlight the requirements listed on the job description.

 Consider adding a solutions section.
 Some portfolios include a 30/60/90 plan, which outlines what you will do in the position in the first 30, 60 and 90 days if you get the job.
 You can research the company and formulate ideas you could implement to help the company.
 A 30/60/90 plan demonstrates to employers your interest in the company and position.

 Tips for improving your work portfolio

 An online portfolio allows you to share your work with a wider audience and can be accessed when your audience has time dedicated to reviewing your breadth of work.
 There are many options for creating an online version of your portfolio.
 Several websites and networking platforms offer online portfolio services and some are free.
 You could also create your own website.
 Format your online portfolio like a slide presentation or add pictures and infographics to make it visually appealing.
 When your online portfolio is ready, include a link to it in your resume, your professional networking profiles and your email signature.

 You should make copies of all the important materials an employer might want to keep from your portfolio, such as your resume and reference sheet.
 Alternatively, make multiple physical copies of your portfolio so you can leave it with the interviewer upon request.

 Try to update your portfolio every few months or once a year.
 Revisiting your portfolio regularly will help you add relevant information while it's still current and remove outdated parts.
 It's also a useful way to review your progress and look for areas of improvement.